-Who Is Veronica Escobar, Who Will Deliver Spanish State Of The Union Response?
+Who Is Veronica Escobar?
+She Will Deliver Spanish State Of The Union Response

 "I try to avoid the blanket generalization or stereotypes," Escobar said, noting that many federal agents here are her neighbors, people she knows from high school or church.
 "But it's hard in the face of an administration that creates such cruelty."

-Escobar said it was critical to give her response to Trump's speech from her hometown on the border.
-"This is a place that has responded in the face of hate with love, in the face of attacks against the vulnerable with hospitality."
+Escobar said it was critical to give her response to Trump's speech from her hometown on the border: "This is a place that has responded in the face of hate with love, in the face of attacks against the vulnerable with hospitality."